If you look for the most gorgeous areas in big cities in Europe, start with their historic centers, also known as old

 Old Town Prague

 Once you leave the center, the streets get less crowded.
-At some point, they even let you enjoy a sensation of being lost.
-Yet there is not need to worry.
+At some point, you can even get lost in a maze of narrow alleys.
+But don’t worry.
 In a minute or two, you’ll get back to the hustle and bustle of one of the most incredible historic centers in Europe.

 Old Town Zurich

-Gothic spires of famous churches tower over the other buildings, all of them about the same height.
-Swiss flags, integral parts of almost every structure in the Old Town of Zurich, sway in the wind.
+Gothic spires of famous churches tower over the other buildings, all about the same height.
+Swiss flags, an integral parts of almost every structure in the Old Town of Zurich, sway in the wind.
 It’s a sight to behold.
-I love everything about the Old Town of Zurich.
-My favorite part, though, is Lindenhof that opens the most beautiful views of the city.
+I love every detail about the historic center of Zurich.
+My favorite part, however, is Lindenhof that opens the most beautiful views of the city.

 Old Town Riga

 Historic Center of Rome

 The center of Rome is the finest of all historic centers in Europe.
-Just like all roads used to lead to Rome, some of the major European historic treasures are found here.
+Just like all roads used to lead to Rome, some of the major European historic treasures are found this Italian city.
 From the Colosseum to Vatican, Roman Forum, Pantheon, and Spanish Steps, the center of Rome has everything to inspire and impress.

 Old Town Munich

 Stunning like it can only be in Germany, the Old Town of Munich is the epitome of incredible Gothic architectural style.
-The main attraction here is undoubtedly Marienplatz with its signature New Town Hall and Glockenspiel.
+The main attraction here is Marienplatz with its signature New Town Hall.

 Historic Center of Florence

 Old Town Bratislava

-The capital of Ukraine is full of history no matter where you go.
-While some parts of the city tell you about the latest events in Ukrainian history, Old Kiev takes you back to its earliest days.
-Enter through the Golden Gates, the main entrance to the old city, to get access to some of the ancient churches and monasteries of Kiev.
+The capital of Ukraine is packed with history no matter where you go.
+While some parts of the city tell you about the latest events, Old Kiev takes you back to its earliest days.
+Enter through the Golden Gates, the main entrance to the old city, and explore some of Kiev’s ancient churches and monasteries.